benbalter/benbalter.github.com/_posts/2014-01-20-open-collaboration.md

 I think that's true.
 At least, the idea of someone calling something "government-only open source" scares me.
 But what do we call the millions of developers that adopt open source workflows for their closed-source software?
 For non-software collaboration?
 How do we divorce ourselves from a rights-centric viewpoint and the holy wars that go with it (I'm looking at you GPL)?
 What do you call something that's developed in the open with community involvement that may or may not be software?

 Dropping "software" from "open source software" isn't enough.
 Open source (software) since its inception, has always been about an external supply of freedom — the promise (or threat) that I am granted sufficient rights by the project creator and can, at any time, fork the project and go my own way — and it should stay that way.
+Open source software solves for modification, not contribution.

 Perhaps what we need is a new word that better describes what we're really doing? @haacked went through the same existential crisis and [landed somewhere near *crowd sourced*](http://haacked.com/archive/2012/02/22/spirit-of-open-source.aspx/), but for me, that implies a hub and spoke model with a highly centralized power structure, not the egalitarian web we often think of open source to be.
 Perhaps what I've been calling "open source" about all along is not really open source, but is in fact "open collaboration".

 Open source (software) is a thing we make.
 Open collaboration is how we make it.
+While the necessary elements for true open collaboration have, at least in my opinion, not yet been fully defined, one thing's for sure: as the collaborative workflow originally created for open source software becomes increasingly co-opted by contributors to other projects, we're about to see a lot of it.

 *For a much more in depth discussion with @kfogel, @haacked, and @afeld, see [benbalter/benbalter.github.com/pull/98](https://github.com/benbalter/benbalter.github.com/pull/98).*